tapasbose/service-worker-cache/README.md

 # service-worker-cache
-Demonstration of Service Worker Offline Cache
+Demonstration of Service Worker Offline Cache.

 ## How to run
 - Install Python 3.